-We recommend Zebra's TC56 or TC55 Devices for drivers collecting ePODs with the STREAM Mobile Driver App.
+We recommend Zebra’s TC56 or TC55 Devices for drivers collecting ePODs with the STREAM Mobile Driver App, or managing vehicle maintenance with the driver daily walkaround check app.
 We can also supply other specialised rugged devices for people working all parts of the transport and logistics industry from warehouse operatives to sales representatives.

 It can be difficult though, to know how to begin understanding and deciding which mobile devices your team needs.